ColoradoSchoolOfMines/wii-track/README.md

 designed to solve this problem by enabling distributed inventory tracking.

 ## What it does
-WiiTrack uses weight and color sensors to identify objects.
+Wii-Track uses weight and color sensors to identify objects.

 The status of the entire system can be monitored from a simple user interface.
 Supervisors can view pictures of packages and remotely resolve any issues that